Why I Am a Vegetarian: Reception

-The journal Boston Ideas writes that the brochure is "one of the most eloquent treatises on the subject that we have read," calling his language "vitally expressive [with] convincing sincerity."
-It concludes with writing that "vegetarianism is the coming practice for the intelligent and sincere, and its inroads are already more rapid than is generally realized."
-In their review of Why I Am a Vegetarian, the periodical The Public writes that it is "doubtless [to] question in some form [what] many persons who nevertheless go on eating what they do not hesitate to describe as 'corpses,'" noting that "we do kill men as well as animals; and, both having been killed, what difference is there between making food of one of the other?"
+The journal Boston Ideas described the pamphlet as "one of the most eloquent treatises on the subject that we have read", and praised Moore's "convincing sincerity".
+It concluded that "vegetarianism is the coming practice for the intelligent and sincere, and its inroads are already more rapid than is generally realized."
+In its review, the periodical The Public wrote that the pamphlet raised questions for people who continued to eat what they described as "corpses", adding: "we do kill men as well as animals; and, both having been killed, what difference is there between making food of one of the other?"

-It is described by The Vegetarian as being "worth the savings of a lifetime to every human being who desires to be honest [and] it should be got out in cheaper form, printed by the million, and [have] a copy placed in the hands of every human being who can read English and translated for the benefit of those who cannot."
-The Pacific Health Journal writes that J. Howard Moore "portrays very vividly the relation which we as rational beings sustain to the whole animal creation, if we viewed it in a sensitive light, such as we would if we had never been educated to live upon flesh meats."
-A review in Good Health says that it is a "little booklet which every meat eater ought to read [and] it is difficult to see how any person possessed of a really human soul can look a cow or a sheep in the face without blushing, after reading this book."
+The Vegetarian described the pamphlet as "worth the savings of a lifetime to every human being who desires to be honest", and argued that it should be issued cheaply and distributed widely.
+The Pacific Health Journal wrote that Moore "portrays very vividly the relation which we as rational beings sustain to the whole animal creation, if we viewed it in a sensitive light, such as we would if we had never been educated to live upon flesh meats."
+A review in Good Health said that "every meat eater ought to read" the pamphlet and that it was difficult to see how anyone "possessed of a really human soul" could "look a cow or a sheep in the face without blushing" after reading it.

-A quote from Moore's brochure, that "vegetarianism is the ethical corollary of evolution [and] is simply the expansion of ethics to suit the biological revelations of Charles Darwin" appears in Adam D. Shprintzen's 2013 work, The Vegetarian Crusade: The Rise of an American Reform Movement 1817-1921, at the beginning of the sixth chapter.
-In addition to several other citations, the pamphlet has also been made available in eBook format by several digital publishing companies.
+A quotation from the pamphlet, in which Moore states that "vegetarianism is the ethical corollary of evolution" and "the expansion of ethics to suit the biological revelations of Charles Darwin", appears at the beginning of the sixth chapter of Adam D. Shprintzen's 2013 book The Vegetarian Crusade: The Rise of an American Reform Movement, 1817–1921.
+The pamphlet has also been made available in eBook format by several digital publishers.